Create a Website Account - Manage notification subscriptions, save form progress and more.

 Property Tax Reduction (PTR) program.
 Applicants must meet the same criteria as the Homeowner’s Exemption for the property.
 You could reduce property taxes from $250 to $1,500 on your home and up to one acre of land.
 This program is income based and is an annual application.
 Apply for PTR through your County Assessor's Office.

 Veterans Property Tax Reduction benefit reduces property taxes for qualified 100% service-connected disabled veterans.
 Must have current Homeowner's Exemption on the property.If you qualify, the property taxes on your home and up to one acre of land may be reduced by as much as $1,500.
 The program doesn't have an income limit.
 Annual application.
 Apply for Veterans Property Tax Reduction through your County Assessor's Office.

 If you're an Idaho homeowner, you might be eligible for the Idaho Property Tax Deferral (PTD) program.
 Applicants must meet the same criteria as the Homeowner’s Exemption for the property.
 The program lets you postpone paying taxes on your home and up to one acre of land.
 Annual application.

-Contact your county assessor's office or call Idaho State Tax Commission at (208) 334-7736 for more help or questions.
-Read more about the Property Tax Deferral Program in this brochure:
+Contact your County Assessor's Office or call Idaho State Tax Commission at (208) 334-7736 for more help or questions.

-Jefferson County has two fairs in Auguest each year, Mud Lake Fair and Rigby Fair.
+Jefferson County has two fairs in August each year, Mud Lake Fair and Rigby Fair.
 Visit our calendars for those dates.

 Just keep trying!
 There are several people trying to call in for a pretrial and sometimes it takes awhile.
 Leave a message if possible of you can try emailing the address listed on the notice of telephonic hearing certificate of service section.